leonidk03-lgtm/tour-manager-mini-app/replit.md

 ### Authentication & Authorization

 **Current Implementation**
-- Mock authentication with local state
+- Supabase authentication with username/password
-- User roles: Manager and Admin
+- User roles: Manager and Admin (stored in managers table)
-- `currentUser` stored in DataContext
+- `AuthContext` manages auth state with `signIn`, `signOut`, `isAdmin` helpers
-- Admin-only features: AdminPanel access, manager management
+- `currentUser` stored in AuthContext after successful login

-**Planned Features (not yet implemented)**
+- Admin-only features: AdminPanel access, manager management, see all data with manager names
-- Email/password authentication
+- Managers can only see their own excursions and transactions (enforced by RLS)
-- Apple Sign-In for iOS compliance
+- Admin creates manager accounts via AdminPanel (no self-registration)

-- Forgot password flow
+**Data Access Rules**
-- Account deletion (admin only)
+- Managers: See only own excursions/transactions, can add/edit/delete own data
-- Privacy policy and terms links
+- Admins: See all data with manager attribution, manage all accounts

 ### Screen Structure